Ch0wW/docker-hlds-won2/README.md

       - no-new-privileges:true
 ```

-Once done, just execute `docker-compose up` to make sure everything works as intended, and you should be good to go.
+Once done, just execute `docker compose up` to make sure everything works as intended, and you should be good to go.
 Change also the `user` token so that it is checking with the user and group running the container, to avoid upload issues or potential permission problems.

-In case you need to rebuild the image, just type `docker-compose build` and you should be good to go.
+In case you need to rebuild the image, just type `docker compose build` and you should be good to go.

 ### Important information !